- The property was developed in the early 1960s and used for automotive and vehicle body repair and metal plating since then.

 - Asbestos and lead-based paint were present in the building as well as several in-ground hydraulic lifts and contamination associated with former uses.

 - Goodwin College purchased the former East Hartford Tire property to redevelop for use by its maintenance department.

-- Zuvic Carr completed a Phase I Environmental Site Assessment and identified several potential areas of concern.
+- ZUVIC completed a Phase I Environmental Site Assessment and identified several potential areas of concern.

 - Phase II and III Environmental Site Assessments were completed in accordance with the CT DEEP Site Characterization Guidance Document.

 - An assessment of hazardous materials in the building was completed, including sampling and testing of roofing materials, wall board, tiles, mastics, adhesives and paint.